 - 1. Appeal submission: The College must require an Appeal to be made in writing, including a statement of the grounds of Appeal, together with any supporting reasons and documents. - 2.
-Timelines: The College must allow Appeals to be made within 90 days after the postmarked date of the letter communicating the relevant adverse decision (or if sent by email the date on which the email was sent).
-In particular, an appeal against a decision of denying acceptance of the credentials may be submitted after a minimum of one week and a maximum of three weeks following the official announcement of the decision of denying acceptance of the Credentials of a resident to sit the examination.
+Timelines: The College must allow Appeals to be made within 30 days after the postmarked date of the letter communicating the relevant adverse decision (or if sent by email the date on which the email was sent).
+Colleges may extend this timeline to 90 days where they consider this appropriate where set out in their policies and procedures

-3. Fees: Submission of an appeal to the College must be accompanied by a deposit of XXX € (the amount to be decided by the College) to ensure that the expenses of the Appeal will be covered.
+- 3. Fees: Submission of an appeal to the College must be accompanied by a deposit of XXX € (the amount to be decided by the College) to ensure that the expenses of the Appeal will be covered.
 If the Appellant does not pay his/her deposit within four weeks of receiving an invoice, then this will be deemed an admission of liability.
 The deposit is re-paid in full, in case the appeal is upheld.
 In case of the appeal's rejection, all the costs relating to the appeal shall be made by the appellant with a minimum fee of xxx eu.
-Any remaining deposit will be re-paid to the appellant together with an itemization of the costs retained.

-4. Receipt, confirmation of grounds for appeal and Appeals committee establishment:
+Any remaining deposit will be re-paid to the appellant together with an itemization of the costs retained. - 4.
+Receipt, confirmation of grounds for appeal and Appeals committee establishment: